tariqwest/mvp-starter/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.

+  PHOTO LATER

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.

+  FOR PEOPLE WHO WANT TO ENJOY THE MOMENT, AND WORRY ABOUT PHOTOS OF IT LATER.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

+  AUTOMATICALLY GET HIGH QUALITY PHOTOS OF THE PLACES YOU VISIT AND ADD THEM TO YOUR COLLECTION.

 ## Problem ##
   > Describe the problem your product solves.

+  PEOPLE OFTEN SPEND THEIR TIME TAKING MEDIOCRE PHOTOS OF EXTRAORDINARY PLACES.
+THIS BOTH TAKES THEM OUT OF THE EXPERIENCE OF THE EXTRAORDINARY IN FRONT OF THEM, AND GETS IN THE WAY OF OTHER PEOPLE'S ENJOYMENT.

 ## Solution ##
   > Describe how your product elegantly solves the problem.

+  'PHOTO LATER' ALLOWS YOU TO BOOKMARK A PHYSICAL PLACE THAT YOU'D LIKE A PHOTO MEMORY OF.
+IN THAT MOMENT, OR AT SOME FUTURE POINT, YOU CAN VIEW A CURATED, PROFESSIONAL QUALITY SET OF PHOTOS OF THAT PLACE.
+YOU CAN SAVE THE PHOTOS YOU LIKE TO YOUR COLLECTION, AND POST THEM TO FACEBOOK OR INSTAGRAM.

 ## Quote from You ##
   > A quote from a spokesperson in your company.

+'WE'RE REALLY EXCITED TO HELP CUSTOMERS STAY IN THE MOMENT BY NOT PHOTOGRAPHING IT, AND REMEMBER THE PLACES THAT MATTER THROUGH A BETTER LENSE - THAT OF A GOOD PHOTOGRAPHER.'

 ## How to Get Started ##
   > Describe how easy it is to get started.

+  ...

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.

+  ...

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  ...